Banff in September: Weather, Fall Tips & Things to Do

 Read our complete guide to Hiking to Healy Pass in Banff.

 Kananaskis has some of the best larch hikes around.
-The great part about Kananaskis is that you can drive up to Highwood Pass that has an elevation around 2200 m, so you’ll find larch trees without much effort!
+The great part about Kananaskis is that you can drive up to Highwood Pass, which sits at around 2,200 m, so you’ll find larch trees without much effort!
 That being said, you’ll find quieter trails if you can get further away from the most popular Kananaskis larch hikes.

 Here are some of the best Kananaskis larch hikes: